middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/error-logger/+page.md

 By default AWS Lambda does not print errors in the CloudWatch logs.
 If you want to make sure that you don't miss error logs, you would have to catch any error and pass it through `console.error` yourself.

 This middleware will take care to intercept any error and log it for you.
 The middleware is not going to interfere with other error handlers because it will propagate the error to the next error handler middleware without handling it.

-You just have to make sure to attach this middleware before any other error handling middleware.
+Middy runs `onError` hooks in reverse registration order: the last middleware registered with `.use()` handles the error first.
+Register this middleware after `httpErrorHandler` (or any other error-handling middleware) so it logs the original error.
+Registered before it, the logger runs once the handler has shaped the response: a non-http error, or one with `expose: false`, is then logged as the generic `Error` that replaced it, with the original under `request.error.cause`.
+See [Ordering](/docs/middlewares/http-error-handler#ordering).

 By default, the logging operate by using the `console.error` function.
 You can pass as a parameter a custom logger with additional logic if you need.
 It can be useful if you want to process the log by doing a http call or anything else.